julianosk/invest-tracker/README.md

 # Investment Management App

 This project is an investment management application that allows users to manage their investments categorized by asset allocation classes.
-It consists of a Golang backend that interacts with a MongoDB database and a React frontend built with TypeScript.
+It consists of a Golang backend that interacts with a PostgreSQL database and a React frontend built with TypeScript.

 ## Project Structure